graphhopper/graphhopper/README.md

 [![GraphHopper Maps](https://karussell.files.wordpress.com/2014/12/graphhopper-maps-0-4-preview.png)](https://graphhopper.com/maps)

-GraphHopper Maps uses the [Directions API for Business](https://graphhopper.com/#directions-api), which provides routing through GraphHopper and a fast address search via [Photon](https://github.com/komoot/photon).
+GraphHopper Maps uses the [Directions API for Business](https://graphhopper.com/#directions-api), which provides routing and matrix routing through GraphHopper and also a fast address search via [Photon](https://github.com/komoot/photon).
 Additionally the map tiles from various Providers like [Lyrk](https://geodienste.lyrk.de/pakete) are used and all is available for free and through HTTPS for a secure route planning experience!